jpegleg/enchantress/README.md

 In addition to AES-256 CTR, there is also an integrity checking mechanism with SHA3.

+With the integrity check added, the behavior is much more like AES-GCM, except that instead of GMAC, we have SHA3 hash comparisons.
+This implementation is more simple than GMAC (GCM), yet provides a more flexible and easy to understand integrity and authentication system.

 Encryptions are are recorded in an `enchantress.toml` which is needed for decryption.

 The key is generated based on a password processed in Argon2: